But They're All Staring at Me!

 Good public speaking is 7 parts attitude and 3 parts technique.
-Here are a few attitude pointers that can make speaking fun.
+So let’s work on that attitude.

-Attitude starts the moment someone asks you (tells you) to speak.
-“I’ll be glad to” will take you much farther towards your goal of painless speaking than a groan and grimace.
+1. Attitude starts the moment someone asks you (tells you) to speak.
+“I’ll be glad to” will take you much farther towards your goal of painless speaking than groaning.

-If it's not about you, then it's not about telling the audience everything you know or about impressing them.
-Find out what they need to know to satisfy their situation and make their lives better and organize around that.
+4. Organize w/ audience in mind.
+It’s not about telling the audience everything you know or about impressing them.
+What do they need to know to satisfy their situation and make their lives better?
+Organize around that.
 You’ll feel like you’re having a conversation and offering value to their lives and not like they’re focused on you.